Origen-SDK/o2/python/web/source/guides/documenting/further_customizing_your_sphinx_app.rst

 Application Customizations
 --------------------------

-The settings below reside in the *Origen application* but are used by |ose|.
+The settings below reside in the *Origen application* but are used by the |ose|.
-The settings below can be set in the application's `.toml` configuration file.
+The settings below can be set in the application's ``.toml`` configuration file.

 * ``website_output_directory``: Directory where the final built webpages should reside, relative to the application's root directory.
 Defaults to ``output/web``.